uts-magic-lab/joyride/README.md

 ### Deployment

-Run `npm build`, then copy the contents of the `public/` directory to your web server.
+Run `npm run build`, then copy the contents of the `public/` directory to your web server.

 Make sure to start rosbridge: